 Chiffon is a lightweight, sheer fabric made from cotton, silk or synthetic fibers.
 It’s used frequently in evening wear and lingerie, but also works well for blouses or other light, airy garments.
 Chiffon can be quite slippery, which makes it tricky to work with.
 It’s not recommended for your first foray into machine sewing, but if you’ve got the basics down, it’s worth giving it a shot.
-Here are a few sewing chiffon tips to make the process easier:
+Read on to uncover a few sewing chiffon tips to make the process easier!

 You can also try using a liquid stabilizer to help stabilize the fabric throughout the construction process.